zzxwill/oss/intl.en-US/Quick Start/Share an object.md

 # Share an object {#task_wlr_lr4_tdb .task}

-After an object is uploaded to a bucket, the object can be shared and downloaded by others.
+After you upload an object to a bucket, you can view it, download it, and share it with others.

+The object is uploaded to a bucket.
+For more information, see [Upload an object](intl.en-US/Quick Start/Upload an object.md#).

 1. Log on to the [OSS console](https://oss.console.aliyun.com/).
 2. In the bucket name list, click the name of the bucket that you created.